-Clatsop Community

-College is a public, twoyear coeducational

-institution serving

-northwest Oregon and

-southwest Washington

-since 1958.
-It has grown to

-an enrollment of nearly

-8000 students.
-Instruction

-and training in liberal arts and sciences, professional technical fields, extended learning, developmental education, and general education are offered.
+Clatsop Community College is a public, twoyear coeducational institution serving northwest Oregon and southwest Washington since 1958.
+It has grown to an enrollment of over 10,000 students.
+Instruction and training in liberal arts and sciences, professional technical fields, community education, developmental education, and general education are offered.

 Located at the mouth of the Columbia River in historic Astoria, the College enjoys the mild, if wet, climate that has helped make the Oregon coast famous for its lush, green beauty and rugged, undeveloped shoreline.
-Its high-quality, low-cost education serves a district that covers all of Clatsop County in Oregon and Pacific and Wahkiakum Counties in Washington.
+Its high-quality, low-cost education serves a district that covers all of Clatsop County and part of Columbia County in Oregon, and Pacific and Wahkiakum Counties in Washington.